crate/crate/docs/config/node.rst

   Defines how many nodes are allowed to be started on the same machine using the same configured data path defined via `path.data`_.

+  This setting is deprecated and will be removed with CrateDB 5.0.
+You should instead set different `path.data`_ values if you intend to run multiple CrateDB processes on the same machine.

 .. _node.store_allow_mmap:

 **node.store.allow_mmap**